bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **Synced zoom/pan**: both panes move together by default.
 Zoom preserves your position when toggling split or collapsing the control panel -- you won't lose your place on large fires.
 - **Pixel-perfect rendering**: `image-rendering: pixelated` at all zoom levels.
 - **View dropdown**: switch between post-fire, pre-fire, difference, ML classification, hint perimeter, comparison figure, **brush comparison** (side-by-side PNG showing raw HDBSCAN output vs. brushed output — regenerated on every rebrush, making it the quickest way to see whether a brush-parameter change actually did what you wanted).
 - **Geospatial overlay alignment**: when re-cropping with different padding, previously accepted ML classification overlays are placed at the correct geographic position within the new crop using GDAL geotransforms, rather than being stretched to fit.
 The same GeoTransform-based alignment is now also used inside `_compute_agreement`: when a serial run's `classified.bin` and the current `fire.hint_bin` have different extents (e.g. a rebrush on a run whose padding differs from the current hint, or a recommended-settings sweep that spans multiple paddings), IoU is computed over the common overlap rectangle rather than collapsing to `-1`.
-Without this, every cross-padding rebrush dropped agreement to `-1` and the Accept button disappeared from the gallery card.
+Without this, every cross-padding rebrush dropped agreement to `-1` and the Accept button disappeared from the gallery card. **As of 2026-04-24** the PDF-report renderers (`_render_comparison_png` for the detail-page perimeter figure and `_render_ml_classification_png` for the hero-page ML overlay) share the same alignment helper (`_align_mask_to_crop_frame`).
+Before this, the report path used a naive `scipy_zoom` stretch that rescaled the classification to fill the background dimensions instead of placing it at its true geographic position, so a fire whose classification came from a different padding epoch looked visibly wrong-scale in the PDF even though the web UI rendered it correctly.

 #### Parameters (right side)

 Collapsible sections for every pipeline parameter:

+- **Presets** *(new)*: one-click buttons (`Balanced`, `Aggressive`, `Conservative`, `Change only`) that seed every slider below with a curated bundle.
+The active preset is highlighted; an explanatory line beneath the buttons describes the tradeoff.
+Last preset applied per fire is persisted in `fire_state.yaml`.
+Bundles are defined in `recommended_settings.yaml` under the `presets:` key — edit the YAML to add more.
+See *Operational features → Preset bundles* below.
 - **Crop & Sampling**: padding, sample rate, min/max samples, seed.
 - **T-SNE**: perplexity, learning rate, max iterations, init method, components, random state, embed bands.
 - **Random Forest**: estimators, max depth, max features, random state.